turok-m-a/mattermost-qt/README.md

 * message editing and deleting
 * Receiving attached files.
 Image files can be viewed in a simple viewer and other files can be downloaded or opened with default application
 * Sending messages with attachments is supported too
-* ~~If a reconnect occurs, the chat history is synchronized with the server, so that no messages are lost.~~ to be fixed
+* ~~If a reconnect occurs, the chat history is synchronized with the server, so that no messages are lost.~~ to be fixed, it works ocasionally.
 * Cache is used for faster image loading.
 * update, when a new team is added and you are added to it
 * Preview of team members, channel members, users, etc. There are more items to be added, but the basic functionality is supported